 Understanding emotions and behaviours

 Talk to your child and encourage them to explore their response.
+This helps with emotional regulation.
 The exercise below can be used during an intense emotional response:

 - Notice the emotion – notice how you feel